-In this month’s Fintech Friday, Cathy Samuel provides us with her key takeaways from Xero’s annual conference, Xerocon, and reiterates why there’s a lot to be excited about for UK SMEs.
+In this month’s Fintech Friday, we provide our digital advisory team’s key takeaways from Xero’s annual conference, Xerocon, and reiterate why there’s a lot to be excited about for UK SMEs.

 The events industry was one of the biggest affected by Covid-19.
 Yes, they adapted by hosting well put together virtual events but you can’t beat the buzz you get from being in a room full of likeminded people, all striving towards the same goals.

-That is why I am so grateful to have been an attendee of Xerocon London (20-21 July 2022).
+That is why we are so grateful to have been attendees of Xerocon London (20-21 July 2022).
 It was challenging getting there with the UK facing the hottest weather on record but oh so worth it when we got there.

 Look at the outputs